Farmers & Producers

 Gaylord Farm is run by the second and third generation of Gaylords to farm in the Mad River Valley.
-While starting out as a dairy farm in 1948 on their land in Waitsfield, they transitioned to a diversified farm with the next generation.
-They now raise organic beef and vegetables and provide partner families with their excellent eggs.
-While the eggs are not organic, they are raised with the same care and skill as their organic crops.
+Though they started out as a dairy farm in 1948 on their land in Waitsfield, they transitioned to a diversified farm with the next generation.
+They now raise organic beef and vegetables and provide our partner families with excellent eggs.
+While their eggs are not organic, they are raised with the same care and skill as all of their organic crops.

 Michele Gaudreau of Compton Quebec grows Certified Organic Grains just north of the border from us.
 They also process all of their grains mostly by roasting, and rolling them.
 Their quality is superb.

-The Grafton Cooperative Cheese Company is a well known and loved Vermont establishment.
+The Grafton Cooperative Cheese Company is a well known and well loved Vermont establishment.
 It was founded in 1892 by dairy farmers who began a cooperative to make their surplus milk into cheese.
-In the days before refrigeration, there were many such cooperatives in the rural agricultural communities - turning fresh milk into food that could be stored for a longer period of time.
-In 1912, a fire destroyed the original factory.
-Several decades later, the nonprofit Windham Foundation restored the company in the mid 1960's.
-Today, fine quality and taste are the hallmarks of the company's award-winning, handcrafted cheddars, which are made from the finest hormone-free milk collected from local farms.
+In the days before refrigeration, there were many such cooperatives in rural agricultural communities.
+Sadly, a fire destroyed the original Grafton factory in 1912.
+Several decades later, the nonprofit Windham Foundation restored the company.
+Today, fine quality and taste are the hallmarks of the Bratteboro-based company's award-winning, handcrafted cheddars, which are made from the finest hormone-free milk collected from local farms.

 Alan LePage loves to amaze customers with the flavor of his produce - which he attributes to the re-mineralization of his soils and the organic matter produced by the use of many sources of composted animal manures.
-He grows over 110 varieties of vegetables and sells his produce at the Montpelier Farmers Market year-round.
+He grows over 110 varieties of vegetables.

 For years, Alan has hosted a Sunday morning talk show called "The Curse of the Golden Turnip" about farming and other topics on WGDR - FM, Goddard College Radio.
 He is a wealth of information about sustainable living and small-scale farming.